developer239/compgen/packages/micro-generators/next-min/README.md

 # @compgen/next-min

+**Unless you are building custom CRA generator then you probably want to use: [@compgen/next](packages/macro-generators/next)**

-A micro generator for generating nextjs configuration.
+This is a micro generator for minimal [CRA](https://github.com/vercel/next.js) configuration.

 ### CLI